-We offer free shipping on the return of your negatives on all orders of £25 and over.
-And free Tracked on all orders over £35.
+We offer free tracked shipping on the return of your negatives on all orders of £50 and over.

-You can either add them to each roll when ordering if you want prints of your entire roll.
+You can either add them to each roll when ordering if you want prints of your entire roll (6x4 only).

 Alternatively you can get your scans back first, and then using the 'Single Prints' product to upload the scans you want printed.